 The Company has implemented policies and procedures on related party transactions covering the definitions of relatedness, limits applied, terms of transactions, and the authorities and procedures for approving, monitoring whenever necessary, and writing-off of such transactions.
-All related party transactions are conducted on reasonable commercial terms and in the ordinary course of business.
+All related party transactions are conducted on normal commercial terms and in the ordinary course of business.
 The terms and conditions of such transactions are carried out on an arm's length basis.
 Directors with conflict of interest are excluded from the approval process of granting and managing related party transactions.
-Material and/or special related party transactions and the write-off of material and/or special related party transactions are reported to the Board Audit Committee for review and to the Board for approval.
+Material related party transactions and the write-off of material related party transactions are reported to the Board Audit Committee for review and to the Board for approval.

-Details of the Company's related party transactions during FY2021 are set out in Note 29 of the Notes to the Financial Statements.
+Details of the Company's related party transactions during FY2022 are set out in Note 29 of the Notes to the Financial Statements.